posit-dev/rsconnect-python/CONTRIBUTING.md

 source .venv/bin/activate
 # install our requirements into the virtual environment
 pip install -r requirements.txt
 # install rsconnect-python with a symbolic link to the locations repository,
 # meaning any changes to code in there will automatically be reflected
+# also install test dependencies
-pip install -e ./
+pip install -e '.[test]'
 ```

 ## Workflow